Was Westport, Connecticut Really The Inspiration For 'The Great Gatsby?'

 — Daniel Gross (@grossdm) May 22, 2018

-Fitzgerald and his wife, Zelda lived in Westport, Connecticut following their wedding in 1920 during a happy time in their relationship.
+Fitzgerald and his wife, Zelda, lived in Westport, Connecticut, following their wedding in 1920 during a happy time in their relationship.
 The couple lived in Long Island from 1922 to 1924.
 The house the Fitzgeralds rented in Westport was the smaller house, a guest house, on the property of an estate.

-The guest house, possibly the inspiration for the house that Daisy’s cousin, Nick Carroway rents on Gatsby’s estate, is often called the Gray House, as it was built by William Gray II in 1758.
+The guest house, possibly the inspiration for the house that Daisy’s cousin, Nick Carroway, rents on Gatsby’s estate, is often called the Gray House, as it was built by William Gray II in 1758.
 Fitzgerald features the house in his novel The Beautiful and Damned, describing it perfectly.

 “The gray house had been there when women who kept cats were probably witches….
 Since those days the house had been bolstered up in a feeble corner, considerably repartitioned and newly plastered inside, amplified by kitchen and added to by a side-porch but, save for where some jovial oaf had roofed the new kitchen with red tin, Colonial it defiantly remained.”